Arthur S. Champeny: Korea

 As a result of his injuries, Champeny was evacuated to Japan and replaced as regimental commander by Colonel John T. Corley.

 Bernice Champeny Cradler of Hartland, Wisconsin, Champeny's sister, told the Waukesha Daily Freeman in 1953 that the general had been offered command of the 24th Infantry Division when its commander, Major General William F. Dean, was captured by North Korean forces on August 25, 1950.
 Champeny reportedly did not accept the post as he was still in Japan recovering from his wounds.

-In July 1951 Champeny was promoted to brigadier general and assumed duty as Deputy Chief, Korean Military Advisory Group under Major general Cornelius E. Ryan.
-While in this capacity, Champeny was co-responsible for the transformation of the Republic of Korea Army into a fighting force capable of carrying its weight in United States Eighth Army and make Korean Military Advisory Group responsive to the needs of the Republic of Korea Army.
-He also held additional duty as the senior advisor to the Replacement Training and Schools Command (RTSC), responsible for operations of the Replacement Training Command and the individual branch training facilities.
+In July 1951 Champeny was promoted to brigadier general and was assigned as Deputy Chief, Korean Military Advisory Group, under Major General Cornelius E. Ryan.
+In this role, Champeny was co-responsible for the transformation of the Republic of Korea Army (ROKA) into a fighting force capable of carrying its weight alongside the United States Eighth Army and made the Korean Military Advisory Group responsive to the needs of the Republic of Korea Army.
+He was also the senior advisor to the Replacement Training and Schools Command (RTSC), responsible for operations of the Replacement Training Command and the individual branch training facilities.

 He was involved in gaining of the support in the restart of the pre-war program of sending Koreans to the United States for basic and advance infantry and artillery training.
-Champeny earned the support from the U.S. Army Infantry and Artillery Schools and eventually secured the support of the Army Assistant Chief of Staff for Operations, Lieutenant General Maxwell D. Taylor.
+Champeny earned the support from the United States Army Infantry and Artillery Schools and eventually secured the support of the Army Assistant Chief of Staff for Operations, Lieutenant General Maxwell D. Taylor.

 Unfortunately, Champeny had little influence in the final form of the ROKA's individual training programs because of personal disagreements with General Ryan and key members of his staff, which ultimately led to the loss of General James Van Fleet’s confidence and his relief and reduction in rank.

 Champeny returned to the United States and retired in 1953 after 35 years on active duty.
 He and his wife retired to Oxford, Kansas.